brefphp/bref/docs/runtimes/function.md

 Writing functions is very useful to process events and data from other AWS services.
 For example, this is perfect to implement **asynchronous workers, event handling, file processing**, etc.

-If you are looking to create HTTP applications, have a look at [Bref for Web hosting](/docs/runtimes/http.md).
+If you are looking to create HTTP applications, have a look at [Bref for web apps](/docs/runtimes/http.md).

 ## The function